 2 Business name/disregarded entity name, if different from above e. ns on page 3.
 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
 Check only one of the following seven boxes.
-Individual/sole proprietor or single-member LLC C Corporation S Corporation Partnership Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Print or type.
-Specific Instructions □ Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Individual/sole proprietor or single-member LLC C Corporation S Corporation Partnership Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Print or type. cific Instructions Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ► Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
 Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner. ○ Other (see instructions) ▶ code (if any) See Spe and address (optional) 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) backu reside your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid p withholding.
+Otherwise, a single-member LLC that is disregarded from the owner.
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Exemption from FATCA reporting code (if any) (Applies to accounts maintained outside the U.S.) P See Specific and address (optional) 6 City, state, and ZIP code Par 7 List account number(s) here (optional) Taxpayer Identification Number (TIN) curity number backu reside your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid up withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a nt alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other s. it is your employer identification number (EIN).
-If you do not have a number, see How to get a ecurity number
+However, for a ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other es, it is your employer identification number (EIN).
+If you do not have a number, see How to get a

 Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
+Also see What at Name and Number To Give the Requester for guidelines on whose number to enter.